manfredspitze/try-except-starter/try-except-practice.md

 - Use comments to label each part in your `main.py` file

 #### Part 1: Doing Addition
 One common problem when prompting users to enter numbers occurs when people input text instead of numbers.
-When you try to convert the text input to an **integer**, you'll get a `ValueError`.
+When you try to convert the text input to an **integer**, Python will **throw** (generate) a `ValueError`.

 Write a script that prompts the user to enter two **integers** so Python can calculate the sum of the two numbers.